 There is no safety issue in canning food that was previously frozen.
 However, the quality issues are that the food could result in an undesirable texture.
 For instance, green beans that were blanched for freezing, then frozen, then thawed, then canned will be soft and mussy.
 If you want to use frozen vegetables in your canning, I suggest using firm vegetables such as potatoes and carrots.

-Canning Tips and Safty FAQs
+Canning Vegetable Soup Tips and Safty Guidelines

 Can you pressure can in an Instant Pot?